AdarshZolekar/Handwritten-Digits-Recognition/README.md

 - Experiment with additional datasets (letters, symbols) for broader recognition

-- Hyperparameter tuning and regularization to reduce overfitting
+- Hyperparameter tuning and regularization to reduce overfitting.

 ---